Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/01-setup.md

 **✅ | CONGRATULATIONS!** - Your ACA Endpoint is ready!

-## Step 6: Make sure CodeSpaces has completed launching
+## 3. Make sure CodeSpaces has completed launching

 1. Return to your GitHub Codespaces tab, Tab 2️⃣.